Better Video Calls 101

 Constant disconnects can lead to a ton of stress on calls, and make it very difficult to communicate.

 One common misconception when it comes to video calls is that you need really fast internet for a good connection.
-Zoom recommends at least 2.5Mbps download, and 3mbps upload speed for 1080p video calls (
+Zoom recommends at least 2.5Mbps download, and 3mbps upload speed for 1080p video calls (specs here).
+You can use this tool to check your internet speed

 While I would recommend at least 10Mbps download and 5Mbps upload speeds (remember you may also be using the internet for other things at the same time).
 Chances are you have at least that speed.
 More important than overall speed is the quality of your connection.
 Try and make sure no one is watching videos while on your call, and plug your device hard wired into your internet router if you are able.